r5py/r5py/docs/user-guide/user-manual/detailed-itineraries.md

 Depending on your screen size, you might even have to scroll further right to see all columns.

-Especially in the case of public transport routes, or when choosing a list of different {attr}`transport_modes<r5py.RegionalTask.transport_modes>`, also the table structure of the results is more complex: For each origin/destination pair, one or more possible `option` is reported, which in turn can consist of one or more `segment`s.
+For public transport routes or when a variety of {attr}`transport_modes<r5py.RegionalTask.transport_modes>` are used, the structure of the results is more complex: For each origin-destination pair, one or more possible `option` is reported, which in turn can consist of one or more `segment`s.
 Both options and segments are numbered sequentially, starting at `0`.

-Each segment, then, represents one row in the results table, and provides information about the transport mode used for a segment, time travelled, possible wait time (before the departure of a public transport vehicle), the route (e.g., bus number, metro line), and finally a line geometry representing the travelled path.
+Each segment, then, represents one row in the results table, and provides information about the transport mode used for a segment, time travelled, possible wait time (before the departure of a public transport vehicle), information about the feed and agency, the route identifier, the starting and ending stop used, and finally a line geometry representing the travelled path.

 See the following table for a complete list of columns returned by {meth}`DetailedItinerariesComputer.compute_travel_details()<r5py.DetailedItinerariesComputer.compute_travel_details()>`: